Tushar4059x/Shiftora-website/content/blog/rpa-vs-ai-automation-differences.md

 ### We Help You Choose

-ScaletrailAI evaluates your needs and recommends the right approach:
+ShiftoraAI evaluates your needs and recommends the right approach:
 - Process assessment
 - Technology selection
 - Hybrid implementations